 - Professor Kavanamur inquired on the status of the Minimum Liquid Asset Requirement (MLAR).
-Mr. Ulopo explained that the MLAR became ineffective in this high liquidity environment and was subsequently replaced by the Cash Reserve Requirement (CRR).
-Mr. Yabom further clarified that while the MLAR is a macro-prudential tool, rather than a monetary policy tool, it still has the effect of injecting and diffusing liquidity, which makes it relevant for monetary policy purposes. - Mr. Yabom raised the issue on the actual KFR versus the implied KFR, which.
-One the view is that the actual KFR of 4.0% is very low and does not take into account the downward adjustment to the exchange rate leading to a misalignment between monetary and exchange rate policies. - There is a view the KFR should be closer to 8.0% and Mr. Yabom emphasised that MPC members should be mindful of this, noting that any increase in the KFR should not be seen purely as a tightening measure but also as a necessary correction to the policy rate.
-Mr. Yabom indicated some thought should be given to this and to broader policy implications. - Mr. Yabom provided an update on improvements to BPNG's monetary policy operations, stating that as part of the FPAS model, the Nowcasting model is nearly complete with training and support being provided under the IMF Program.
-The final training session with the IMF PFTAC team is scheduled for April 2025.
+Members of the MEPG explained that the MLAR had become ineffective in this high liquidity environment and was subsequently replaced by the Cash Reserve Requirement (CRR).
+Mr. Yabom further clarified that while the MLAR is a macro-prudential tool, rather than a monetary policy tool, it still has the effect of injecting and diffusing liquidity, which makes it relevant for monetary policy purposes. - Mr. Yabom raised the issue of the actual KFR versus the implied KFR.
+The actual KFR of 4.0% is very low and does not take into account the downward adjustment to the exchange rate leading to a misalignment between monetary and exchange rate policies.

+- Mr. Yabom emphasised that MPC members should be mindful of this, noting that any increase in the KFR should not be seen as tightening policy but doing a correction to the policy rate.
+Mr. Yabom indicated some thought should be given to this and to the broader policy implications. - Mr. Yabom provided an update on improvements to BPNG's monetary policy operations, stating that as part of the FPAS model, the Nowcasting model is nearly complete with training and support being provided under the PFTAC IMF.
+The final training session is scheduled for April 2025.
 However, the FPAS team has already begun producing Nowcasting estimates for GDP and inflation.